Jack Daniel’s prices increase in Europe because of tariffs

 The EU is taxing a range of U.S. imports, including whiskey, in response to President Donald Trump’s decision to slap tariffs on European steel and aluminum.

-Brown-Forman Corp. spokesman Phil Lynch said Monday that the price increase for Jack Daniel’s will take effect over the next couple months as stockpiled cases of the whiskey are sold off.
+Phil Lynch, a spokesman for Jack Daniel’s producer Brown-Forman Corp., said Monday that the price increase for the whiskey will take effect over the next couple months as stockpiled cases of it are sold off.

-Lynch said European consumers are expected to see price increases of about 10 percent, but the prices may vary in some markets because local distributors and stores are involved in setting prices.
+Lynch said European consumers are expected to see price increases of about 10 percent, but the hikes may vary in some markets because local distributors and stores are involved in setting prices.

 Copyright 2018 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.